angular-schule/angular-cli-ghpages/docs/README_environment_github_actions.md

 More info can be found here:
 [help.github.com](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#using-the-github_token-in-a-workflow)

-### Setup Github Action Flow
+### Setup GitHub Action Flow

-1. Open up your Github repo.
+1. Open up your GitHub repo.

 2. Go to **Settings** .
 Then on the side bar, go to **Actions** then **General**.